Fourth Trimester Care: Healing, Bonding & Balance

 Mental & Emotional Recovery

 Postpartum mental health is just as important.
 Many mothers experience “baby blues,” but if feelings of sadness or anxiety persist, it may be postpartum depression (PPD) or postpartum anxiety (PPA).
+Seek help if you experience:- Persistent sadness or mood swings

 - Feelings of hopelessness or guilt